imanamirshah/HawkerBro/README.md

 [Proposed] - features for Minimum Viable Product (MVP) by Splashdown [Current Progress] - elaboration on current progress of specific feature

+### Login/Sign-up page

+**[Proposed]**

+Our app offers a visually appealing login/signup page to warmly welcome users.
+We understand the importance of creating a positive first impression, and our goal is to provide a seamless and secure authentication experience.

+**[Current Progress]**

+We have implemented a robust OTP (One-Time Password) function as our two-factor authentication (2FA) mechanism.
+We made use of Firebase as our backend and database due to the ease of implementation and management of user credentials.

+To prevent automated bot attacks and maintain the integrity of our user base, we are exploring the implementation of Captcha.
+This added security measure verifies that the users interacting with our login/signup page are genuine individuals, further mitigating the risk of fraudulent activities.

+Currently the phone authentication only accepts dummy numbers as we have yet to set up actual SMS OTP.
+These dummy numbers have their own OTPs where users can key in to create their own profiles with these dummy numbers.
+Our next step is to include the SMS service for OTP authentication to allow users to create their profile using their respective mobile numbers.

 ### Explore page

 **[Proposed]**